-The use of these materials may be due in large part to how easy it is to navigate to these resources on the website (see Figure 8).
-Close to 75 percent of all respondents (including teachers and scientists) indicated that navigation to the Teacher's Guide was either "easy" or "very easy."
+The use of these materials may be due in large part to how easy it is to navigate to these resources on the website.
+As shown in Figure 8, 65 percent of all respondents (including teachers and scientists) indicated that navigation to the Teacher's Guide was easy.
 Those figures were moderately less for data entry and visualizations.
-Approximately 50 percent of respondents indicated that navigating to data entry was either "easy' or "very easy."
-In the case of visualizations, this figure was only 42 percent.
+Over 50 percent of respondents indicated that navigating to data entry was "easy" and in the case of visualizations, this figure was 49 percent.